hacker65536/myit/aws/iam/mfa.md

 theory
 --

-attachd directly (line policy) to user, and join to administrator group
+Attachd directly (line policy) to user, and join a group attached Administrator.

 ```json
 {